rspamd/rspamd.com/doc/modules/index.md

 - [fuzzy_check](fuzzy_check.html): checks a message's fuzzy hashes against public blacklists.
 - [spf](spf.html): checks SPF records for messages processed.
 - [surbl](surbl.html): this module extracts URLs from messages and check them against public DNS black-lists to filter messages containing malicious URLs.
+Since Rspamd 2.0, this module has been removed and replaced by [rbl module](rbl.html).
+The existing configuration is automatically converted by Rspamd.
 - [regexp](regexp.html): the core module that allows to define regexp rules, rspamd internal functions and lua rules.